leonp84/code-institute-project-1/README.md

 #### Sign Up Page

 The sign-up page is where the critical transaction will hopefully take place.
 This page uses a unique background to create a positive impression of the potential desirable experience a customer can expect when signing up.
 The sign-up form is not bloated but asks the prospective customer for minimal information.
 The form uses validation to prevent spam or false signups.
-After filling in the form, visitors after taken to a thank you page to visually inform them that their submission has been successful.
+After filling in the form, visitors are redirected to a custom *thank you page*, to visually inform them that their submission has been successful.

 ![Screenshot of Sign up Page](assets/images/readme-images/readme-signup-page.webp)